COVID-19 Vaccines: What IBD Patients & Caregivers Need to Know

 How does the FDA evaluate vaccines for the EUA?

 The FDA is evaluating vaccine data using internal career scientists and physicians to independently review the vaccine manufacturers' data and findings.
 In addition to the internal review, the FDA holds public meetings of the Vaccine and Related Biologic Products Advisory Committee to discuss the vaccine.3 These meetings include external scientists and public health experts not affiliated with the FDA.
 After the general meeting, the FDA evaluates the data and the public hearing comments making its final recommendation – approving or not approving for emergency use.
-The first EUA for the COVID-19 vaccine was held on December 10 and a second one will be held on December 17.

 Does the EUA mean that a vaccine is approved and clinical trials stop?